How To Overcome Trauma

 no,

 but it just, it just happened.
-But and that’s, I think, I’m glad you brought that up.
-Because when we dropped down to these defensive states, it changes the way that we perceive the world.
+But, and that’s, I think, I’m glad you brought that up.
+Because when we drop down to these defensive states, it changes how we perceive the world.

 Bill 38:01